Chronology

 1951–57

 Works at various jobs in Cleveland, most lasting about six months each.
 Hand-paints black-and-white dial markings on volt and amp meters for Hickok Electrical Instrument Co.
 Travels frequently to New York.
-Introduced by Stanley Landesman to Herman Cherry and Warren Brandt.
+Introduced by his close friend Stanley Landesman to Herman Cherry and Warren Brandt.

 1957